Sea-DH1/vue-book-effects/README.md

 </script>
 ```

-If you would like to build from `.vue` directly (including CoffeeScript transpile, etc),
+If you would like to build from `.vue`,

 ```javascript
 import VueBookEffects from 'vue-book-effects/sfc'